reale/respublica/README.md

-# Programma: automated analysis of Italian political texts
+# Res Publica: automated analysis of Italian political texts

-**Programma** is a simple machine learning model applied to texts of political manifestos, annotated by the political scientists of the [Manifesto Project](https://manifestoproject.wzb.eu/).
+**Res Publica** is a simple machine learning model applied to texts of political manifestos, annotated by the political scientists of the [Manifesto Project](https://manifestoproject.wzb.eu/).

 The idea is to use the high-quality (but relatively low volume) manifesto project data annotated by human experts in order to train a text-classification model that can be used to extrapolate the experts' annotations to larger text corpora such as news articles.
 The hope is to support political education.